acoverholt/CleaningData/CodeBook.md

 To obtain the tidy dataset (tidydata.txt) the following steps were accomplished using the script run_analysis.R:
 * Merge the train and test datasets into a single data frame including the subject id, activity, and all measurements.
 * Add column headings to the data frame as given in above in the section "The variables"
-* Extract the mean and standard deviation for each measurement
+* Extract only the columns for the mean and standard deviation of each measurement
 * Melt the data by "Subject" and "Activity" using the melt() function from reshape2
 * Cast the date into a new data frame using the dcast() function from reshape2 where the average of each variable is given